LakshyaKhatri/LakshyaKhatri/README.md

 ## Some things I believe:
 - Grit produces results that compounds.
 - Learning things is not a barrier for people.
 A human can learn anything and [produce incredible results](https://lakshya.codes/blog/my-journey-as-an-mlh-fellow/#projects-i-got-to-work-on-during-the-fellowship)
-- Experience is a bad matric to judge knowledge.
+- Experience is a bad metric to judge knowledge.
 - Enthusiasm and environments matter.

 ---